Two-timescale Extragradient for Finding Local Minimax Points: On the necessary condition of local minimax points

 \subsection{Restricted Schur complement}

-For the clarity of presentation, we first define a new variant of Schur complement, named the restricted Schur complement, which we relate it to both second-order necessary and sufficient conditions of a local minimax point in next subsection.
+For the clarity of presentation, we first define a variant of Schur complement, named \emph{restricted Schur complement}, which we will soon relate to second-order conditions of a local minimax point.

 From now on, we assume that $f$ is twice continuously differentiable.
-Let us denote the second derivatives of $f$ by $\vecA = \nabla_{\vecx\vecx}^2 f$, $\vecB = \nabla_{\vecy\vecy}^2 f$, and $\vecC = \nabla_{\vecx\vecy}^2 f$.
-In particular we can express the Jacobian matrix of the saddle-gradient $\vecF$ as Although $\vecA$, $\vecB$, and $\vecC$ are, strictly speaking, matrix valued \emph{functions} of $(d_1+d_2)$-dimensional vector inputs, the point where those functions are evaluated will be clear from context, so we simply write $\vecA$, $\vecB$, and $\vecC$ to denote the function values.
+Let us denote the second derivatives of $f$ by $\mA = \nabla_{\vx\vx}^2 f \in\R^{d_1\times d_1}$, $\mB = \nabla_{\vy\vy}^2 f \in\R^{d_2\times d_2}$, and $\mC = \nabla_{\vx\vy}^2 f \in\R^{d_1\times d_2}$.
+In particular we can express the Jacobian matrix of the saddle-gradient $\mF$ as Although $\mA$, $\mB$, and $\mC$ are, strictly speaking, matrix valued \emph{functions} of $(d_1+d_2)$-dimensional vector inputs, the point where those functions are evaluated will be clear from context, so we simply write $\mA$, $\mB$, and $\mC$ to denote the function values.